ElMagdo/JavaCodes/JavaJavaJava/Task6/readme.md

 Write a method `fibonacci(N)` that prints the first N Fibonacci numbers.

 ***6.11*** The Nuclear Regulatory Agency wants you to write a program that will help determine how long certain radioactive substances will take to decay.
 The program should let the user input two values: a `string` giving the substance’s name and its half-life in years.
 (A substance’s half-life is the number of years required for the disintegration of half of its atoms.)
 The program should report how many years it will take before there is less than `2 percent` of the original number of atoms remaining.

-EXERCISE 6.31 Modify the CarLoan program so that it calculates a user’s car payments for loans of different interest rates and different loan periods.
-Let the user input the amount of the loan.
-Have the program output a table of monthly payment schedules.